mathesar-foundation/mathesar-wiki/team/responsibilities/marketing.md

 - Also post noteworthy publicity to the `Mathesar - Marketing` channel on Matrix.

 ### Make release announcements
 Release announcements should include highlights from release notes.
+We should avoid the announcements following a template because people tend to ignore repetitive things.

 - Post a message in the `Mathesar - General` channel on Matrix announcing the release
 - Post a message to the developers and users mailing lists announcing the release
-- Tweet when we publish a new release, with some
+- Tweet when we publish a new release
 - *TODO: also figure out where / how to post on Reddit for new releases*

 ## Website helpers